Taritsyn/DartSassHost/README.md

 var sassCompiler = new SassCompiler(CustomFileManager());
 ```

-Any class, that implements an <code title="DartSassHost.IFileManager">IFileManager</code> interface, can be used as a file manager.
+Any public class, that implements an <code title="DartSassHost.IFileManager">IFileManager</code> interface, can be used as a file manager.
+A good example of implementing a custom file manager, which provides access to the virtual file system, is the <a href="https://github.com/Taritsyn/BundleTransformer/blob/master/src/BundleTransformer.SassAndScss/Internal/VirtualFileManager.cs" target="_blank"><code title="BundleTransformer.SassAndScss.Internal.VirtualFileManager">VirtualFileManager</code></a> class from the <a href="https://github.com/Taritsyn/BundleTransformer/wiki/Sass-and-SCSS" target="_blank">BundleTransformer.SassAndScss</a> package.

 It should also be noted, that this library does not write the result of compilation to disk. `Compile` and `CompileFile` methods of the <code title="DartSassHost.SassCompiler">SassCompiler</code> class return the result of compilation in the form of an instance of the <code title="DartSassHost.CompilationResult">CompilationResult</code> class.
 Consider in detail properties of the <code title="DartSassHost.CompilationResult">CompilationResult</code> class: